grandimam/java/docs/src/chapter_8.md

 }
 ```

-**Overriding**
+### Overriding

-Overriding is the ability extend implementation in subclasses for methods defined in the parent class.
-Overriding is more a consequence of inheritance where overloading need not have inheritance.
+Overriding is the ability to extend implementation in subclasses for methods defined in the parent class.
+It is a consequence of inheritance where overloading need not have inheritance.
 Since overriding can only be implemented using inheritance where there is a hierarchy of base and subtypes.
 The compiler cannot determine at compile time what method to call.
 This happens only at runtime and this called as dynamic binding.

 ```java
 public class Vehicle {